 Olive oil - essential for that perfect combo of crispy, caramelized outside and creamy inside!

-Salt and pepper - adds a hint of flavor but not necessary as the sweet potatoes will be sweet and creamy after roasting them.
+Salt and pepper - adds a simple flavor boost, but not necessary as the sweet potatoes will be sweet and creamy after roasting them.

 Substitutions and Additions

-- Coconut oil or avocado oil can be used instead of olive oil.
+- Oil options: You can use avocado oil or coconut oil instead of olive oil.

 - Cut evenly - Make sure your sweet potato halves are cut in equal sized halves so they bake in the same amount of time.